rlindeque42/misinformation_in_social_media/README.md

 **Feature Poisoning Experiment**

-The file `feature_poison.py` is used to run the feature poisoning poisoning experiment.
+The file `feature_poison.py` is used to run the feature poisoning experiment.
 The file takes in the following arguments:

 - `N` : The values of N% of the dataset the user wishes to poison.
 If this is left blank, it will run the full values N% used in my experiment.
-- `features`: The features the user wishes to manipulate in the experiment.
-The feature to select from are:
+- `feature`: The feature the user wishes to manipulate in the experiment.
+The features to select from are:
     - first_person
     - superlative
     - subjective